This topic describes how to connect Identity as a Service (IDaaS) to OpenLDAP and the common operations that you can perform.

 The network endpoint feature allows you to synchronize data from LDAP and delegate authentication to LDAP without the need to open public ports.

 Log on to the IDaaS console.
-In the left-side navigation pane, click Quick Start or IdPs.
+On the EIAM page, click the required instance.
+In the left-side navigation pane, click IdPs.
 On the page that appears, click Bind OpenLDAP.

 Nickname: the name that is displayed to a user when the user logs on to and uses IDaaS.

 Network Access Endpoint: the network endpoint of the IDaaS instance.
-If you want to allow only IDaaS to access the LDAP server, add the network endpoint to the IP address whitelist on the LDAP server.
+If you want to allow only IDaaS to access the LDAP server, add the network endpoint to the IP address whitelist of the LDAP server.
 If an IDaaS instance uses a shared endpoint, the IDaaS instance is provided with a shared and fixed public outbound IP address.
 If an IDaaS instance uses a dedicated endpoint, the IDaaS instance is provided with a dedicated and custom private outbound IP address and a public outbound IP address.
-An IDaaS instance with a dedicated endpoint can access your Alibaba Cloud Virtual Private Cloud (VPC) over a private network.
+An IDaaS instance that is configured with a dedicated endpoint can access an Alibaba Cloud virtual private cloud (VPC) by using the dedicated endpoint.
 This way, you can allow the IDaaS instance to access your LDAP without the need to open public ports.
 For more information, see Endpoints.

 Enable StartTLS: specifies whether to enable StartTLS.
 We recommend that you enable LDAPS or StartTLS to improve the security of the connection.
 For more information about how to enable LDAPS or StartTLS, see the LDAP security configuration section of this topic.